horacet0728/collaborative_code_horace/README.md

-# project_3_code
+# collaborative_code_horace
-This is my code for the State of Being project
+This is my first repository on github.